randolphwanjiru/DSP3402_FINAL/README.md

 Evaluate the model's performance using metrics like F1 Score, Accuracy, Precision, and Recall on a validation set.

-### Overview of files in repository

-* Describe the directory structure, if any.
-* List all relavent files and describe their role in the package.
-* An example:
-  * utils.py: various functions that are used in cleaning and visualizing data.
-  * preprocess.ipynb: Takes input data in CSV and writes out data frame after cleanup.
-  * visualization.ipynb: Creates various visualizations of the data.
-  * models.py: Contains functions that build the various models.
-  * training-model-1.ipynb: Trains the first model and saves model during training.
-  * training-model-2.ipynb: Trains the second model and saves model during training.
-  * training-model-3.ipynb: Trains the third model and saves model during training.
-  * performance.ipynb: loads multiple trained models and compares results.
-  * inference.ipynb: loads a trained model and applies it to test data to create kaggle submission.

-* Note that all of these notebooks should contain enough text for someone to understand what is happening.

 ### Software Setup